Eugene writes a variety of articles on topics including health, technology, STEM, travel, cooking, home and garden.

 Traveling to Ireland

-For those of you who are "armchair" travellers and too lazy to fly to the Emerald Isle, you can take a tour on Google Street View and be back by dinner!
+For those of you who are "armchair" travelers and are too lazy to fly to the Emerald Isle, you can take a tour on Google Street View and be back by dinner!
 If you like what you see, you might come and visit us!

-Below are some picturesque and historic locations which you can view and this will give you a flavour of what you can expect when you visit in reality!
+Below are some picturesque and historic locations which you can view, and this will give you a flavor of what you can expect when you visit in reality!

 I will add some more locations shortly, so don't forget to check back!

 10 Top Destinations to See and Visit in Ireland